stanekTM/PCB_Elegance/README.md

 - Geometry editor
 - Layout editor
 - Gerber file generation
-- View gerber (does not contain source code, is a viewer only.
-WievPlot 2.0 copyright by Roneda, made by Merco electronics http://www.viewplot.com)
+- View gerber (does not contain source code, it is just a browser, more at http://www.viewplot.com)

 It was commercial software from 1998-2012.
 In 2012 it was released as open source software under the GPL.